 Few things in marketing can drive straight to the bottom line of your business like a well-converting website.
 Your website could be the difference between a struggling startup and a thriving trend-leader.

-Appropriate use of branding on your website
+Appropriate use of branding elements on your website

 It’s hard to overstate the importance of good branding for your marketing efforts.
 We talk about it frequently with our clients, but it’s often an after-thought for most website designs or refreshes.

-The bottom line is this; there are few elements of your website that can have as large of an impact on your conversions as branding can.
+The bottom line is this; there are few elements of website design that can have as large of an impact on your conversions as branding can.
 So, how should you use branding appropriately on your website?

 First, let’s discuss what branding is not: